morpheus-101/cybulde-data/README.md

-# Project Title
+# Hate speech detection

-## Description
+## Overview
 This project aims to detect and classify hate speech, toxic comments, and cyberbullying content using machine learning techniques.
 It utilizes a combination of publicly available datasets to train and evaluate the models.
+Distributed data preprocessing, distributed model training, dataset and model deployment, model monitoring all done on Google Cloud Platform.

+The project is divided into four parts:
+- Part 1: [Data collection and versioning]
+- Part 2: [Distributed data preparation]
+- Part 3: [Distributed model training and evaluation]
+- Part 4: [Deployment and web app]

+This repository includes code for Part 1 only.

 ## Tools and Technologies
 - **Docker**: The project is set up to run within a Docker container, ensuring a consistent and reproducible environment.